-- For a taxable entity filing as a corporation for federal tax purposes, enter the amounts from Form 1120 line 8 and line 9. - For a taxable entity filing as an S corporation for federal tax purposes, enter the amount from Form 1120S line 4 and Form 1120S Schedule K lines 7, 8a and 9. - For a taxable entity filing as a partnership for federal tax purposes, enter the amount from Form 1065 line 6 and Form 1065 Schedule K lines 8, 9a and 10. - For a taxable entity filing as a trust for federal tax purposes, enter the amount associated with gains/losses from Form 1041 lines 4 and 7. - For a taxable entity that is a single member LLC filing as a sole proprietorship for federal tax purposes, enter the amount from Form 1040 Schedule D, to the extent that it relates to the LLC; and the amount from Form 4797 line 17, to the extent that it relates to the LLC.
+- For a taxable entity filing as a corporation for federal tax purposes, enter the amount from Form 1120 lines 8 and 9, as long as the figure is zero or greater. - For a taxable entity filing as an S corporation for federal tax purposes, enter the amount from Form 1120S line 4 and Form 1120S Schedule K lines 7, 8a and 9. - For a taxable entity filing as a partnership for federal tax purposes, enter the amount from Form 1065 line 6 and Form 1065 Schedule K lines 8, 9a and 10. - For a taxable entity filing as a trust for federal tax purposes, enter the amount associated with gains/losses from Form 1041 lines 4 and 7. - · For a taxable entity that is a single member LLC filing as

-• For a taxable entity filing a federal tax form other than those mentioned above, enter an amount that is substantially equivalent to the amounts discussed in this section.
+- a sole proprietorship for federal tax purposes, enter the amount from Form 1040 Schedule D, to the extent that it relates to the LLC; and the amount from Form 4797 line 17, to the extent that it relates to the LLC. - For a taxable entity filing a federal tax form other than those mentioned above, enter an amount that is substantially equivalent to the amounts discussed in this section.